mattyImry/Mountain-Gear_MS4-Code-Institute/TESTING.md

 ------------ | --------------- | --------- |
 Not filling the fields in the form marked with the * and pressing "Complete Order" button | Message "Please fill in this field" appear on field not populated | Yes
-Clicking the dropdown menu "Country" | Display all countries | Yes By filling the mandatory field and using the Stripe card number for testing "4242 4242 4242 4242  04 / 24  242  42424" then click "Complete Order" | Redirect to Checkout success page, Success message displayed, confirmation email received ( Also in terminal) with correct order number, order details, user's details and email address, Stripe Webhooks Succeeded for "payment_intent.created", "payment_intent.Succeeded", "Charge.Succeeded", Webhooks received in terminal 200 message, Stripe Events dashboard " new payment created" and "The payment Succeeded" | Yes
+Clicking the dropdown menu "Country" | Display all countries | Yes By filling the mandatory field and using the Stripe card number for testing "4242 4242 4242 4242  04 / 24  242  42424" then click "Complete Order" | Redirect to Checkout success page, Success message displayed, confirmation email received ( Also in terminal) with correct order number, order details, user's details and email address, Stripe Webhooks Succeeded for "payment_intent.created", "payment_intent.Succeeded", "Charge.Succeeded", Webhooks received in terminal 200 message, Stripe Events dashboard " new payment created" and "The payment Succeeded" shown | Yes

 #### **_Checkout success page_**
 action taken | expected result | functional